ameyag101/Projects/README.md

-This GitHub repository stores Jupyter notebook PDF files of short projects, assignments, and exercises related to a variety of ML related technologies and techniques for future reference.
+This repository stores Jupyter notebook PDF files of short projects, assignments, and exercises I have completed related to a variety of ML related technologies and techniques for my future reference.
 Projects exist in the following categories:

 - Big data tools coursework (Cassandra, MongoDB, SQL, Spark, Neo4j)